nest/nestml/doc/nestml_language/synapses_in_nestml.rst

 Input and output ports
 ----------------------

 Depending on whether the plasticity rule depends only on pre-, or on both pre- and postsynaptic activity, one or two input ports are defined.
 Synapses always have only one (spiking) output port.
+The port is marked by the input port qualifier keyword ``pre``, indicating that it receives spikes from a presynaptic partner.

 .. code-block:: nestml

    input:
-     pre_spikes nS <- spike
+     pre_spikes nS <- pre spike
-     post_spikes nS <- spike
    end

    output: spike